GaloisInc/ddosflowgen/README.md

 Each outbound traffic log will match, as well.
-The two hosting providers will see outbound udp floods that match these IPs and ports. ddosflowgen produces traffic logs that are consistent between all networks so that we can test whether 3DCoP is able to achieve collaborative detection and mitigation.
+The two hosting providers will see outbound udp floods that match these IPs and ports. ddosflowgen produces traffic logs that are consistent between all networks.

 ## Definitions